 PAY ATTENTION TO STRUCTURE & SPACING

-Make sure your text and structure of the post is easy to read.
-Your line height should be appealing to a reader, links should be clear, hierarchy is great.
-This helps users to not get confused at what they’re looking at and bounce.
+Make sure the text and structure of the post are easy to read.
+Your line-height should be appealing to a reader, links should be clear, hierarchy is great.
+This helps users not get confused about what they’re looking at and bounce.

 Add images for visual support and breaking up text.
 To make sure your site loads fast, you must save your image files for web before uploading.
 The recommended size is less than 200kb.
 And always size based on the size in which they’ll show up, not larger.
 If you have featured image capabilities, take advantage of that.
 Give your images alt tags (descriptive text) to make sure they’re searchable.